Coming Soon to AppExchange — 2026

 What Comes Out

 Dates in your Flow variable + auto-saved records. {!selectedDates} holds an array like ["2026-07-10", "2026-07-14"] — loop through it for additional logic.
-If you configured the Related Object fields, the component also auto-saves one record per date.
+If you configured the Related Object fields, the component also auto-saves one record per date (or per range with endDateField).
 For grouped ranges, turn on JSON output and feed {!dateRangesJson} to the MultiDatePickParser invocable action to get loopable fromDate/toDate entries.

 All Properties Reference